tstillwell/fractal-maker-IFS/README.md

 Input one equation per line.

-Each equation should be in the form "a b c d e f p".
+Each equation should be in the form
+`a b c d e f p`

 All equation parameters must be numeric. a - f are the numeric coefficients for affine transformation, and p is the probability weight for the equation.

 Total probability weights for all equations should not exceed one.